kumahq/kuma-website/docs/docs/1.3.0/policies/mutual-tls.md

 ### Intermediate CA

 You can also work with an Intermediate CA with a `provided` backend.
-Generate the certificate and place it before the certificate from the root CA, in the same file with an empty line separating the items.
+Generate the certificate and place it first in certificate file, before the certificate from the root CA. The certificate from the root CA should start on a new line.
 Then create the secret to specify in the `cert` section of the config.
 The secret for the `key` should contain only the private key of the certificate from the intermediate CA.

 You can chain certificates from multiple intermediate CAs the same way.
 Place the certificate from the closest CA at the top of the cert file, followed by certificates in order up the certificate chain, then generate the secret to hold the contents of the file.

 Sample certificate file for a single intermediate CA:

 ```
------BEGIN CERTIFICATE FROM INTERMEDIATE CA-----
+-----BEGIN CERTIFICATE-----
 MIIDdjCCAl6gAwIBAgICEAEwDQYJKoZIhvcNAQELBQAwRDELMAkGA1UEBhMCR0Ix
 EDAOBgNVBAgMB0VuZ2xhbmQxEjAQBgNVBAoMCUFsaWNlIEx0ZDEPMA0GA1UEAwwG
 S3VtYUNBMB4XDTIxMDUxMjEzMzU1MVoXDTMxMDUxMDEzMzU1MVowUDELMAkGA1UE